pedromuraki/songkick-js/README.md

 // or common js
 const SongkickJS = require('songkick-js');

-// create an instance of SongkickJS with your API key const songkick = new SongkickJS('your-api-key');
+// create an instance of SongkickJS with your API key and true/false indicating if the API should be requested via https const songkick = new SongkickJS('your-api-key', true);
 ```

 ---